victoriafil/computational-semantics/README.md

 - Let one of the members give you guidance and you follow their commands.
 - Change the role of the lead time by time.
 When you, `userf`, is leading your own work try to narrate what you are about to do.

+## Submitting the work

+Each individual member must submit in the Canvas.
+You can submit your work by sending a link to your group repository.